Trigger dispatcher

 The trigger dispatcher is the runtime path that turns a normalized TriggerEvent plus a live registry binding into actual handler work.

-At MVP, the dispatcher fully wires the local-function path plus synchronous and pending-handle a2a://... dispatch.
-The worker://... scheme remains an explicit stub with a clear follow-up ticket.
+At MVP, the dispatcher fully wires the local-function path plus synchronous and pending-handle a2a://... dispatch. worker://... dispatch now enqueues durable jobs on the shared EventLog so a separate orchestrator or handler-only consumer can drain them later.

 Dispatch shape